A counseling practice honored to serve the community of Colorado Springs

 •While we can’t change the past, we can change how it impacts us, no matter how long ago something happened.

-•As humans we are imperfect, but wholeness is our truest identity.
-Healing is the continual process of learning to live more and more into our wholeness.
+•Even as imperfect humans, wholeness is our truest identity.
+Healing is the continual process of returning to living more and more into our wholeness.

 •Shame creates stagnation, while compassion and acceptance are powerful agents of change.
 Compassion and acceptance are not the same as condoning, permissiveness, or passivity.